-Energy Vanguard is proud to provide rating services to qualify new homes for the ENERGY STAR® label.
+The Energy Vanguard network of independent certified energy raters are proud to provide rating services to qualify new homes for the ENERGY STAR(r) label.
 ENERGY STAR qualified new homes are substantially more energy efficient than homes built to the minimum code requirements.
 Even in states with more rigorous energy codes, the U.S. EPA ensures that ENERGY STAR remains the symbol for truly energy-efficient performance.
 These homes are good for businesses, consumers, and the environment.

 Benefits of owning an ENERGY STAR qualified new home include:

 A Label Backed by the Government